FSGA Hard Card

 - Large or hard ant hills on the course

-Broken or Significantly Damaged Club: Local Rule as prescribed in the Clarifications to the 2019 Rules of Golf is in effect.
-Model Local Rule G-9.
+Broken or Significantly Damaged Club: Model Local Rule G-9 as prescribed in Section 8 of the Committee Procedures is in effect.

 Transportation: When players are required to walk, a player who will play, or has played under stroke and distance is authorized to ride on motorized transportation.